elephantscale/es-training-new/cassandra/slides/NoSQL.md

      - There is only so much money can buy :)

- * Scaling has to be done “outside the db”
+ * Scaling has to be done "outside the db"

      - Complicates application code!